Ash Wednesday and Being Church Now

 Act!
 Be Church Now

-Join this newsletter to imagine a vibrant, relevant church that is focused on serving community.
-Join us to chat about how to make a difference in difficult times.
-Join us to hear what other churches are doing.
-Join us to focus on mission.
-Join us to appreciate small church.
-Join us to wrestle with poverty and wealth.
-Join us to care for the those on the margins.
-Act!
+Join this newsletter to help your congregation be part of the resistance.
+You will get ideas for sermons, for actions, and for how to be church in a time such as this.
+Join to hear what other churches are doing.
+Join to focus on mission.
+Join to appreciate small church.
+Join to wrestle with poverty and wealth.
+Join to care for the those on the margins.
+It is time to Act!
 Be Church Now.

 Read more from Act!
 Be Church Now